Health, Safety and Adherence to COVID-19 Restrictions and Protocols

 A county may reassign a registration (submit a substitute registrant) at no charge, at any time prior to the event by providing notice to Kylie Ogburn at [email protected] or 919-715-4371.

-If State of North Carolina restrictions or facility protocols change from what is listed above (anticipating no distancing requirements; face coverings worn except while actively eating or drinking), and as a result a registrant no longer feels safe attending the conference after registering, the NCACC will consider a full refund, provided the request is made before noon on August 2.
+If State of North Carolina restrictions or facility protocols change from what is listed above (anticipating no distancing requirements; face coverings worn except while actively eating or drinking for non-vaccinated attendees), and as a result a registrant no longer feels safe attending the conference after registering, the NCACC will consider a full refund, provided the request is made before noon on August 2.
 Contact Kylie Ogburn to request a refund and waiver of cancellation fees.
 Please include a reason for your request.

 Annual Conference registration does not include entry into Thursday’s County Invitational Golf Tournament, Friday’s NC Association of Black County Officials (NCABCO) Scholarship Banquet, or Saturday’s President’s Reception and Banquet.
 Separate tickets to these functions may be purchased at www.ncaccevents.org.